Niek/Niek/facebook-scam/README.md

 * Total reach: 2,674,194
 * Total conversions: 2,126 "send message" clicks 😳

-I am still waiting on a decision from Facebook if they are going to refund the charge.
-In the meantime, I have done the following:
+Immediately after all this happened, I did the following:
 * Changed my Facebook and PayPal passwords
 * Invalidated all signed in devices/tokens
-* Reported the fake TikTok Ads Business page to Facebook - no reponse yet
+* Reported the fake TikTok Ads Business page to Facebook - no reponse, but the page was taken down after some days
 * Reported the fake TikTok Ads Business app to Google - the app was taken down 2 days later
 * Initiated a PayPal chargeback process - PayPal responded: "we’ve determined there was **no** unauthorized use"
+* Requested Facebook for a refund, after a week of back & forth they refunded the full charged amount.
+Props to them!